IonaBoulton/-GEOL0069-XAI-Deforestation_Detection_in_Rond-nia-Brazil-Random-Forest-Classification-and-TreeSHAP/README.md

 $$\Delta NBR = NBR_{2022} - NBR_{2019}$$

 By differencing the same index across epochs, these features explicitly encode *vegetation loss* (strongly negative ΔNDVI) and *burn or clearing signal* (strongly negative ΔNBR) that occurred between September 2019 and September 2022.
-Acquiring both scenes in the same calendar month minimises phenological noise — any residual difference is attributable to land cover change rather than seasonal variation.
+Acquiring both scenes in the same calendar month minimises phenological noise as any residual difference is attributable to land cover change rather than seasonal variation.
 TreeSHAP analysis (Section 9) confirms that ΔNDVI is the dominant driver of model predictions (mean |SHAP| = 0.2494), validating this feature engineering choice.

 The full feature vector per pixel is therefore: